SESYNC-ci/census-data-manipulation-in-Python-lesson/docs/_slides/dml.md

 ===

-Alternatively, we can use the `filter` to select all columns starting with N or matching with 'FIPS' or 'NAICS' pattern.
+Alternatively, we can use the `filter` function to select all columns starting with N or matching with 'FIPS' or 'NAICS' pattern.
 The `filter` command is useful when chaining methods (or piping operations).